Pennylane

 Series D in 2015

-Tegile Systems, Inc. specializes in providing flash-driven storage solutions, including hybrid and all-flash storage arrays, designed for enterprise applications such as databases, virtualized servers, and virtual desktop environments.
-The company’s patented IntelliFlash architecture delivers high input/output performance and low latency, enabling significant improvements in business application efficiency and storage capacity reduction.
-Tegile Systems also offers a storage operating system that allows users to adjust the amount of flash in their systems to optimize both performance and cost.
-Additionally, the company provides a customer care program that utilizes cloud-based analytics to enhance user support.
-Founded in 2010 and based in Newark, California, Tegile Systems serves various sectors, including government and education, and operates as a subsidiary of Western Digital Corporation.
+Tegile Systems, Inc. specializes in providing flash-driven storage solutions, including hybrid and all-flash storage arrays, designed for various enterprise applications such as databases, server virtualization, and virtual desktop environments.
+Based in Newark, California, the company offers a patented IntelliFlash architecture that delivers high input/output performance and low latency, enabling customers to enhance business operations while reducing storage capacity requirements.
+Tegile Systems also features IntelliFlash, a storage operating system that allows users to adjust the amount of flash in their storage systems for optimal performance and cost efficiency, as well as IntelliCare, a cloud-based customer care program.
+Founded in 2010, Tegile Systems serves a diverse clientele across sectors including desktop and server virtualization, government, and education.
+In 2017, it became a subsidiary of Western Digital Corporation.

 GuideSpark